MethanePowered/MethaneKit/README.md

 #### Fetch Sources

-**IMPORTANT:** Do not download source code via Zip archive, since it will not allow to properly initalize External submodules.
+**IMPORTANT:** Do not download source code via Zip archive, since it does not include content of External submodules.
 Use git as described below.

 - **First time initialization**
 ```console